JeremiahPetersen/Piano-Music-Generator-LSTM/README.md

-Piano Music Generator using LSTM.
+# Piano Music Generator using LSTM
 This repository contains code for generating piano music using an LSTM neural network model.
 The code utilizes MIDI files as input data and implements functions for data preprocessing, model creation, training, and music generation.

-Installation
+# Installation
 To run the code, you need to have the following libraries installed:

 os